wp-plugins/hal/readme.txt

 You can contact the support at this adress : http://support.ccsd.cnrs.fr/

+= How to display the page on the site ? =

+You need to create your own page with wordpress and put the short code [cv-hal] on the content.

 == Screenshots ==

 1. Screenshot settings page in admin menu